d2l-ai/d2l-en/chapter_attention-mechanisms/attention-functions.md

         return torch.bmm(self.dropout(self.attention_weights), values)
 ```

-To test the above `AdditiveAttention` class, we use the same inputs as in the previous toy example.
+Let us demonstrate the above `AdditiveAttention` class
+with a toy example,
+where shapes (batch size, number of steps or sequence length in tokens, feature size)
+of queries, keys, and values
+are ($2$, $1$, $20$), ($2$, $10$, $2$),
+and ($2$, $10$, $4$), respectively.
+The attention pooling output
+has a shape of (batch size, number of steps for queries, feature size for values).
+Although additive attention contains learnable parameters,
-Recall that since every key is the same, the attention weights are uniform.
+since every key is the same in this example,
+the attention weights are uniform.
-As we can see below, though `AdditiveAttention` contains an additional MLP model, we obtain the same output as for `AdditiveAttention`.

 ```{.python .input}
 queries, keys = d2l.normal(0, 1, (2, 1, 20)), d2l.ones((2, 10, 2))